dd32/td-gh-ex/readme.txt

 Advent Theme by FruitThemes https://fruitthemes.com

 === About Advent ===
-Advent is a lightweight, clean, super flexible and bootstrap based responsive theme for business or personal websites.
-Advent Theme is built on top of Twitter Bootstrap which means that your site can be displayed on every device (pc, laptop, mobile devices, tablets etc) without horizontal scrolling.
-It has got custom widgets, theme-options etc in order to get it customized as per your needs.
+Advent is a lightweight, clean, super flexible and Twitter bootstrap based responsive theme for business and personal websites.
+Advent Theme is built on top of Twitter Bootstrap framework which means that your website will be displayed properly on every device (pc, laptop, mobile devices, tablets etc) without horizontal scrolling.
+Advent theme has got custom widgets, customizer options etc in order to get it customized as per your needs.
+It is a translation ready theme and hence can be translated to any LTR language.
+Step by step documentation for setting up your website like Advent theme demo including DUMMY DATA files is available here => https://fruitthemes.com/documentation/advent/

 === Tags ===
 left-sidebar, right-sidebar, custom-background, custom-menu, editor-style, featured-images, full-width-template, post-formats, sticky-post, theme-options, threaded-comments , translation-ready, custom-header